 2012-13 school year

-- The Colorado Model Evaluation System for teachers and principals being is piloted (the Colorado Evaluation System for principals was also piloted in the 2011-12 school year).
+- The Colorado Model Evaluation System for teachers and principals is piloted (the Colorado Evaluation System for principals was also piloted in the 2011-12 school year).

 - CDE will collect data, information and feedback and meet with pilot districts to share lessons learned, analyze data and make adjustments to the system as needed.